Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 MUSO - The Misanthropic Unicorns Symphony Orchestra presents "Bringing Classic Back"

-A community built collection of favourites in the various classical/art music genres, to reignite a love of the music.
+A community built collection of favourites in the various classical/art music genres, to reignite a love of the music and repopularise it.

 Features include:
 - The ability to browse favourites uploaded by other users
-- The ability to upload information about your own favourite pieces
+- The ability to upload/edit/delete information about your own favourite pieces
-- Admin can update/delete on a case by case basis
+- Admin can update/delete works and composers on a case by case basis
 - The ability to search by composer or genre
 - Discounts to performances by the symphony orchestra for registered users

 ## Goals

-To build a community of people who like classical music and recommend music to those who are new to the genre and may find it overwhelming.
-The symphony orchestra will let the most popular pieces on the website dictate what is performed every few months, and discounts will be available to members of the community for those concerts.
+To gather a community of people who like classical music, and recommend music to those who are new to the genre and may find it overwhelming.
+The symphony orchestra will incorporate new uploads to the site in performances, and discounts will be available to members of the community for those concerts.

 ## UX